Rolls-Royce Conducts First UltraFan Tests

 Key Takeaways:

-• Rolls-Royce successfully completed the first tests of its UltraFan technology demonstrator, heralded as the world's largest aeronautical engine.
+• Rolls-Royce has successfully completed the first tests of its UltraFan demonstrator engine, hailed as the world’s largest aeronautical engine to date and incorporating advanced technologies for improved efficiency.

-• This marks Rolls-Royce's first test of a brand-new engine architecture in 54 years, aiming to significantly improve engine efficiency.
+• This milestone marks Rolls-Royce's first test of a brand-new engine architecture in 54 years, with the CEO calling it a "game changer" for future engine improvements.

-• The scalable UltraFan technologies could power new aircraft in the 2030s and be integrated into Rolls-Royce's current Trent engines.
+• The scalable UltraFan is intended to power new narrowbody and widebody aircraft in the 2030s, with Rolls-Royce also exploring transferring its technologies to current Trent engines.

 See a mistake?
 Contact us.